dfinity/sol-rpc-canister/examples/basic_solana/README.md

 * [ ] Confirm the IC SDK has been installed with the correct version with `dfx --version`.
 * [ ] On **macOS**, an `llvm` version that supports the `wasm32-unknown-unknown` target is required.
 This is because the `zstd` crate (used, for example, to decode `base64+zstd`-encoded responses from Solana's [`getAccountInfo`](https://solana.com/de/docs/rpc/http/getaccountinfo)) depends on LLVM during compilation.
 The default LLVM bundled with Xcode does not support `wasm32-unknown-unknown`.
 To fix this, install the [Homebrew version](https://formulae.brew.sh/formula/llvm), using `brew install llvm`.

-> ⚠️ **NOTE:** If you wish to use this example as a starting point for your own project, make sure your refer to the [prerequisites section](https://github.com/dfinity/sol-rpc-canister?tab=readme-ov-file#from-within-a-rust-canister) in the top-level README.
+> ⚠️ **NOTE:** If you wish to use this example as a starting point for your own project, make sure your follow the instructions in the [build requirements](https://github.com/dfinity/sol-rpc-canister/blob/main/libs/client/README.md#build-requirements) for the `sol_rpc_client` crate to ensure that your code compiles.

 ## Step 1: Building and deploying sample code